-Further discussion of the credit quality of the loan portfolios is provided in M&T's Form 10-K and Form 10-Q, as referenced in Appendix A.
+Further discussion of the credit quality of the loan portfolios is provided in M&T's Form 10-K, as referenced in Appendix A.

-Table 3: Commercial Loans and Leases, Net of Unearned Discount and Table 4: Commercial Real Estate Loans, Net of Unearned Discount provide an industry distribution of outstanding balances as of September 30, 2016.
-Table 5: Loans and Leases, Net of Unearned Discount provides the geographic distribution by major types of credit exposures that includes loans and leases, net of unearned discount, and contractual commitments to extend credit and letters of credit.
-For further information on the Company's commitments to extend credit and letters of credit, Appendix A provides references to M&T's Form 10-K, Form 10-Q and FR Y-9C.
+Table 3: Loans and Leases, Net of Unearned Discount provides the geographic distribution by major types of credit exposures that includes loans and leases, net of unearned discount, and contractual commitments to extend credit and letters of credit.
+For further information on the Company's commitments to extend credit and letters of credit, Appendix A provides references to M&T's Form 10-K and FR Y-9C.